mdn/content/files/en-us/web/api/screenorientation/lock/index.md

 - `NotSupportedError` {{domxref("DOMException")}}

-  - : Thrown if the user agent does not support locking the screen orientation.
+  - : Thrown if the user agent does not support locking the screen orientation of the specific orientation.

 - `AbortError` {{domxref("DOMException")}}